Shutterfly

-Shutterfly, LLC. is an American photography, photography products, and image sharing company, headquartered in Redwood City, California.
+Shutterfly, LLC. is an American photography, photography products, and image sharing company, headquartered in San Jose, California.
 The company is mainly known for custom photo printing services, including books featuring user-provided images, framed pictures, and other objects with custom image prints, including blankets or mobile phone cases.
+The company has a variety of sub-brands including the main Shutterfly photo gift business, TinyPrints, SnapFish, Spoonflower, Shutterfly Business Solutions, and Lifetouch.

-Founded in 1999, the company is currently led by Hilary Schneider as the President and CEO, and owned by Apollo Global Management (majority) and District Photo (minority).
-The company went public in 2006, and returned to private ownership in 2019 after being acquired.
+Founded in 1999 by Dan Baum and Eva Manolis, the company is currently led by Sally Pofcher as the President and CEO, and owned by Apollo Global Management.
+The company went public in 2006, but returned to private ownership in 2019 after being acquired by Apollo.
+On March 29, 2023, Shutterfly deleted all photographs of customers who did not purchase their products more than once every 18 months.
+After feedback from customers, the deleted photos were temporarily restored on May 1, 2023.

 History

 Shutterfly was founded in December 1999 by Eva Manolis and Dan Baum as an internet-based social expression and personal publishing service.

-Its corporate headquarters are located in Redwood City, California.
-The company's flagship product is its photo book line.
+Its corporate headquarters are located in San Jose, California, with offices in other locations, including Eden Prairie, Minnesota and Haifa, Israel.
+The company's flagship products are photo books and customized cards and stationery.

 In 2000, Shutterfly partnered with Kodak to offer their customers film developing and scanning services.
-In 2012, Shutterfly acquired Kodak Gallery from the Eastman Kodak Company for $23.8 million.

-In 2001, Shutterfly secured $3 million in incremental capital which was used to expand its infrastructure.
+In 2001, Shutterfly secured $3 million in incremental capital from Silicon Valley Bank and $10 million from Clark and Mohr Davidow Ventures.
 The funds include an equipment financing line from Silicon Valley bank.
 In 2002, the company exceeded its expected earnings and began considering an IPO for 2004 however, it did not take place until 2006.
 In September 2006, they completed their initial public offering and their common stock was officially listed on the NASDAQ Global Select Market under the symbol “SFLY."

 In 2007 Shutterfly was recognized by Deloitte & Touche as Fast 50 Technology Company for Silicon Valley and a Fast 500 Company for North America.
 Shutterfly ranked #20 in the Internet, Media & Entertainment and Communication category on the Fast 50 list and ranked #241 on the Fast 500 list.
-The annual rankings identify technology, media, telecommunications and life sciences companies that have shown the fastest growth over the past year.
-Rankings are based on percentage of fiscal year revenue growth over five years, from 2002 to 2006.
-Shutterfly grew 671 percent during this period.